Immigration and crime in Germany: "Guest worker" era in the 1950s-1980s

 The Ausländergesetz (Deutschland) (Foreigners Act) of 1965 attempted to control immigration to West Germany.

 During the 1950s and 1960s, a group known as Gastarbeiter participated in an organised immigration programme to the former West Germany because of labour shortages in the country.
 The former East Germany also had labour shortages but their "guest worker" programme tended to encourage immigration from other socialist and communist countries.
 Although the German government did not plan the program as a permanent method of keeping the "guest workers", after unification and the reform of German Naturalization Laws of the 1990s, former "guest workers" increasingly became German citizens.
 The first generation of "guest workers" did not have an elevated crime rate, but studies carried out in the 1970s and 1980s suggested that second- and third-generation immigrants had higher crime rates than their German contemporaries who were not from an immigrant background.

-A 1991 Ludwig Maximilian University of Munich study covering the preceding two decades found that crime rates were higher among immigrants with a strongly different cultural background from Germans.
+A 1991 LMU Munich study covering the preceding two decades found that crime rates were higher among immigrants with a strongly different cultural background from Germans.
 Under the guest worker programme, Turks and Yugoslavs had far higher crime rates than Spaniards and Portuguese, while the highest crime rates were recorded among individuals from third world countries.
 For third world countries, the immigrants were first generation.